Skip to content

 What does JoyCheck test?

-JoyCheck tests six hardware areas in a single pass: buttons, analog sticks, triggers, vibration motors, polling rate, and end-to-end latency.
+JoyCheck is a browser-based gamepad tester and controller tester that reads six hardware areas in a single pass.
 The browser reads each input via the W3C Gamepad API at every animation frame, so you see live values rather than averaged or smoothed readings.
-The full pass takes under a minute and runs entirely on your machine.

 Every face button, bumper, shoulder, and menu key.
 Detect stuck inputs, double-clicks, and dead buttons.